The Mary Parker Follett Network

 In 1924, Follett published her third book, Creative Experience.
 This work addresses more directly the creative interaction of people through an on-going process of circular response.
 From this point until her death in 1933, Follett found her most enthusiastic audience in the world of business.
 Admiration and respect for her work grew on both sides of the Atlantic, and she became a leading management consultant.
 (Peter Drucker, who discovered Follett's work in the 1950's, is said to have referred to Follett as his "guru.")

-Follett is increasingly recognized today as the originator, at least in the 20th century, of ideas that are today commonly accepted as "cutting edge" in organizational theory and public administration.
+Follett is increasingly recognized today as the originator (at least in modern times) of ideas that are today commonly accepted as "cutting edge" in organizational theory and public administration.
 These include the idea of seeking "win-win" solutions, community-based governance, strength in human diversity, situational leadership, and a focus on process.